joshuaeckroth/csci221-website/project/group-project-deliverables.md

 ## Wed, May 2, in class

-- Abdullah, Mohammed, Heyley, Kyle, Mikhail, Greg: Finish integration of all database functions into database.cpp and database.h - the web form, the rss parser, and Heyley's logic should all be functional (save and read all required data)
+- Abdullah, Mohammed, Heyley, Kyle, Mikhail, Greg: Finish integration of all database functions into database.cpp and database.h - the web form, the rss parser, and Heyley's logic should all be functional (save and read all required data); use prepared queries to prevent sql injections
 - Heyley: logic should work correctly in C++ code; it is not necessary yet that an email is actually sent
 - Michael, Greg: the form and the page that loads after submission should be finalized and aesthetically pleasing; delete all other code (no "demo" or "testing" code)
 - Yazeed: finish the RSS downloader; it should download the RSS file when the program is run.
 Research how to create a "cron" job that runs your program once per day.